 Reading: A new story and vocabulary words are introduced each week along with relevant skills.
 We utilize comprehension drills along with ample silent reading at each student's proper level each day.Please encourage your child to read books at their reading level as often as possible at home.
 We have a reading test every Friday.

 Religion: Each week new concepts are introduced from our series and from supplementary doctrinal sources that should be reviewed at home.
 In addition, we practice and test the ability to recite a growing list of prayers and relevant Catholic information.
 Please encourage your child to study, master, and use these prayers daily.
-We also practice locating and interpreting daily scripture passages.
-Bible reading at home is certainly to be encouraged.
+We also practice locating and interpreting scripture passages daily.
+Bible reading at home is to be encouraged.
 Please be sure to have an official Catholic Bible in your home.
-There is a test each Friday.
+There is a religion test each Friday.

 Math: Math instruction is progressive.
 We have regular quizzes, so please encourage your child to regularly review their skills.
 Tests are given at the completion of each unit.
 Mastery of the times tables through 12s should be accomplished as soon as possible if they don't already possess this ability.

-English: We study grammar regularly and work on compositions, poetry, and fluid writing.
-Please encourage your child to study and review these lessons as we have regular quizzes and have a test at the end of each instructional unit.
+English: We study grammar regularly as we work on compositions, poetry, and fluid writing.
 Please encourage free writing at home when time allows.